Hezbollah to treat Lebanon’s disarmament decision ‘as if it does not exist’

 Hezbollah has branded the Lebanese government’s push to have a state monopoly on arms as a “grave sin” and is dismissing it out of hand “as if it doesn’t exist”.

-The group on Wednesday rejected the Lebanese cabinet’s decision a day earlier, which authorises the Lebanese army to draw up a plan to confine arms across the country to six official security forces by the end of the year.
+The group on Wednesday rejected a decision by the Lebanese cabinet a day earlier that authorises the Lebanese army to draw up a plan to confine arms across the country to six official security forces by the end of the year.

 Recommended Storieslist of 4 items